jakub-mrow/tms-cd3-interface-RABEN-INTERNSHIP/README.md

 #### This software was written during my internship at Raben and belongs to Raben Logistics Polska sp. z o.o.
+#### In this README.md there is a documentation written in Polish that I made while working on this software.
+It includes everything that people need to know when they want to get to know the software, configure or change it.

 **1. Interfejs TMS <> CD3 zakres**
 - Narzędzie do przesyłania plików do systemu Contman.